mgishere13/mgplayz-bot/README.md

 ## Hosting
 (read the LICENSE file before proceeding)
 * Requirements:
-  * Node v12 and above (required for voice support)
+  * Atleast Node v12 and above (required for voice support)
   * pnpm version 5 (most-efficient) [or npm version 7 if you want]
   * git
   * nano
-  * Atleast 90MB of free memory
+  * Atleast 100MB of free memory
-  * Atleast 640MB of free disk space
+  * Atleast 500B of free disk space

 * Step 1: Clone the repository
 ```